opvia/product-challenge/README.md

 We are **not looking for perfect code**.
 Please don’t spend time carefully deciding how to make your commit history look perfect.

 Please focus on:
-- Outcome: something nice, simple and intuitive!
+- Outcome: something nice, simple and intuitive
 - Efficiency: don't build anything you don't need to.
 Keep it simple :)

 When to submit: it doesn't need to be a perfect feature.
-You just need to do enough to demonstrate how you'd go about this: perhaps enough so that you would be sitting down with a customer you know well and screensharing to get their feedback.
+You just need to do enough to demonstrate how you'd go about this: perhaps enough so that you would be happy to sit down with a customer you know well and screenshare to get their feedback.

+## FAQS
+- Can I use typescript? - of course, I've just provided a starting point
+- Can I change the structure/content of the raw data? - of course if you would like

 ## Any questions